Blinding ExceptionalismThe Insidious Attacks on British Democracy Are No Less Dangerous than Trump’s America

 Hardeep Matharu explores why the attacks on the rule of law and accountability by Boris Johnson and his Government are not interpreted to be as alarming for the UK as the more overt destruction being waged by Donald Trump in America

 No one thinks it could happen here.
 Britain is not America, India, Brazil or China.
-Authoritarianism and fascism are the ideologies we fought against and won two World Wars over.
+Authoritarianism and fascism are the ideologies we fought against in two World Wars.
 We are the mother of Parliaments, the cradle of the rule of law.
 Our justice system is second-to-none.

 In this heroic and exceptional formulation of ourselves lies the key to why Britain’s democracy is so vulnerable – by Boris Johnson and forces beyond.